5 things customer-obsessed brands understand - and what their competitors don’t understand

 3. The Changing Consumer Value Equation

 So if you’re planning a five-year strategy, how might you need to shift your investments to ensure you meet that standard?
-It’s not that product and price are no longer important, it’s that the businesses thriving in the digital economy are laser-focused on CX first and foremost.
+It’s not that product and price are no longer important, it’s that the businesses thriving in the digital economy are laser-focused on customer experience first and foremost.

 Take Amazon, for example.
 While not every company can match their scale and long-term commitment to experimental projects, anyone can emulate their mindset, if they so choose.
 They’ve recently simplified their entire corporate mission statement to, “We seek to be Earth’s most customer-centric company.”